meeber/titor/README.md

 # Consumers

-Let's pretend you create a library named "cheeseball" using Titor, and then publish it on npm.
+Let's pretend you create a package named "cheeseball" using Titor, and then publish it on npm.

-After a consumer runs `npm install cheeseball`, they can import your library into their project in one of three ways:
+After a consumer runs `npm install cheeseball`, they can import your package into their package in one of three ways:

 1. `var cheeseball = require("cheeseball")`: Automatically import the best build based on the consumer's Node version.
-1. `var cheeseball = require("cheeseball/build/current")`: Import the **current** build of your library.
+1. `var cheeseball = require("cheeseball/build/current")`: Import the **current** build of your package.
-1. `var cheeseball = require("cheeseball/build/legacy")`: Import the **legacy** build of your library.
+1. `var cheeseball = require("cheeseball/build/legacy")`: Import the **legacy** build of your package.

-Alternatively, they can grab a browser bundle for either build of your library from your project's `bundle` folder.
-These bundles expose the default export of your library as a global variable.
+Alternatively, they can grab a browser bundle for either build of your package from the `bundle` folder.
+These bundles expose your package export as a global variable.

 # Shims and Polyfills

-For many projects using the latest language features, shims are needed in order for your code to work in legacy versions of node and browsers.
+For many packages using the latest language features, shims are needed in order for your code to work in legacy versions of node and browsers.
 Shims are not included in the legacy builds created by Titor.
-This is on purpose because it's considered a bad practice among the JavaScript community for a library to include shims.
+This is on purpose because it's considered a bad practice among the JavaScript community for a package to muck with globals.

-Therefore, it's your responsibilty to inform consumers which shims they will need (if any) when using your library in legacy environments.
-The nuclear option is to advise consumers to `npm install babel-polyfill` and `require("babel-polyfill")` in the entry point of their application.
-One alternative is to pick and choose shims from the [core-js](https://github.com/zloirock/core-js) library.
+Therefore, it's your responsibilty to inform consumers which shims they will need (if any) when importing your package in legacy environments.
+The nuclear option is to advise consumers to `npm install babel-polyfill` and `require("babel-polyfill")` in the entry point of their package.
+One alternative is to pick and choose shims from the [core-js](https://github.com/zloirock/core-js) package.

 Titor automatically registers shims when:

 1. Running tests of your legacy build
 1. Running tests of your source code from within a legacy environment
-1. Creating the legacy test bundle for your library.
+1. Creating the legacy test bundle for your package.

 # Examples